Ernest Simon, 1st Baron Simon of Wythenshawe: Political and public life

-He was close friends with Sidney and Beatrice Webb, and he contributed £1000 towards their establishment of the New Statesman political newspaper in 1913.
 He also had long association with the Victoria University of Manchester; except for a short period, he was a member of the court and council from 1915 until his death, and he served as chairman of the Council between 1941 and 1957.

 Simon died on 3 October 1960 in Withington, Manchester, after suffering a stroke whilst on holiday.
 His eldest son Roger succeeded to the barony.